Voiidv2/countdown-diablo4/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Npm is required in order to install react-spring which enables animations to render.

 - npm